xjtu-enre/ENRE-py/docs/relation/Use.md

 relation:
   exact: false
   items:
-  - category: Use
+  - type: Use
     dest: test_local_use.func
     src: test_local_use.func.inner_inner
-  - category: Use
+  - type: Use
     dest: test_local_use.func
     src: test_local_use.func.inner
-  - category: Use
+  - type: Use
     dest: test_local_use.func.inner_inner
     src: test_local_use.func.inner
-  - category: Use
+  - type: Use
     dest: test_local_use.func.inner
     src: test_local_use.func
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.a
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.b
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.x
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.y
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.t1
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.t2
     src: test_local_use.func2
-  - category: Use
+  - type: Use
     dest: test_local_use.func2.t3
     src: test_local_use.func2
 ```